rocBLAS programming guide#

 The device which was set using hipSetDevice()

-hipStreamCreate()
+when hipStreamCreate()

-, then, the default device will be used.
+, then the default device is used.

-Users cannot switch the device in a stream between hipStreamCreate()
+You cannot switch the device in a stream between hipStreamCreate()

 and hipStreamDestroy()